potassco/clorm/docs/clorm/quickstart.rst

 We can now loop over the known drivers and execute the query for each driver.
-This is done by first *binding* the value of the placeholder ``ph1_`` to a specific value and calling the :meth:`~clorm.Query.all` method.
+This is done by first *binding* the value of the placeholder ``ph1_`` to a specific value and calling the :py:meth:`Query.all()<clorm.Query.all>` method.
 This function returns a Python generator which is then used to execute and iterate over the results.

 .. code-block:: python